 We generally are cautious when inviting strangers in our home until we know where they’re from and why they’re there.
-Before purchasing travertine stone tiles, you might find it beneficial to get a little background on this popular tile variety.
-Travertine tiles for sale.
+Before purchasing travertine stone tiles, you might find it beneficial to get a little background on this popular tile variety too.
+Also, where can you get Travertine tiles for sale?

 What’s In A Name?

 Travertine gets its name from its hometown—Tibur, in ancient Rome.
 Initially called by a Latin expression meaning “tibur stone”, its name evolved into the well-known “travertine” of today.
 Was it all the craze back then?
 You could say so.
 The Romans used it as one of the primary construction elements in one of their most famous structures—the Colosseum.